suchipi/hex-engine/packages/website/docs/api-2d.md

    * See https://en.wikipedia.org/wiki/Typeface#Font_metrics
    *
    * Available since version: 0.0.0
+   * Return value shape changed in version: 0.6.0
    */
   measureText: (
     text: string
   ) => {
     /**
-     * The length of a vertical line drawn from the ascent to the baseline.
+     * The length of a vertical line drawn from the baseline to the mean line.
      *
+     * In layman's terms: the height of lowercase letters like a, e, x, o, etc.
+     *
-     * Available since version: 0.0.0
+     * Available since version: 0.6.0
      */
-    baseline: number;
+    baselineToMeanLine: number;

     /**
-     * The length of a vertical line drawn from the median to the baseline.
+     * The length of a vertical line drawn from the baseline to the cap line.
      *
+     * In layman's terms: the height of uppercase letters.
+     *
-     * Available since version: 0.0.0
+     * Available since version: 0.6.0
      */
-    median: number;
+    baselineToCapLine: number;

     /**
-     * The length of a vertical line drawn from the baseline to the descender.
+     * The length of a vertical line drawn from the baseline to the descent line.
      *
+     * In layman's terms: the height of the little tails that hang off the
+     * bottom of the baseline in lowercase letters like q, p, y, j, g, etc.
+     *
-     * Available since version: 0.0.0
+     * Available since version: 0.6.0
      */
-    descender: number;
+    baselineToDescentLine: number;

     /**
-     * The length of a vertical line drawn from the baseline to the ascender.
+     * The length of a vertical line drawn from the baseline to the ascent line.
      *
+     * In layman's terms: the height of "tall" lowercase letters, like l, f, etc.
+     *
-     * Available since version: 0.0.0
+     * Available since version: 0.6.0
      */
-    ascender: number;
+    baselineToAscentLine: number;

     /**
-     * The length of a vertical line drawn from the baseline to the cap height.
+     * The length of a vertical line drawn from the descent line to the ascent line.
      *
-     * Available since version: 0.0.0
+     * Available since version: 0.6.0
      */
-    capHeight: number;
+    descentLineToAscentLine: number;

     /**
-     * The length of a vertical line drawn from the baseline to *either* the
+     * The length of a vertical line drawn from the baseline to the bottom of
-     * cap height or the ascender, whichever is higher (usually the ascender).
+     * Chinese, Japanese, and Korean characters.
      *
-     * Available since version: 0.0.0
+     * Available since version: 0.6.0
      */
-    ascent: number;
+    baselineToCJKBottom: number;

     /**
-     * The length of a vertical line drawn from the descender to *either* the
+     * The length of a vertical line drawn from the baseline to the top of
-     * cap height or the ascender, whichever is higher (usually the ascender).
+     * Chinese, Japanese, and Korean characters.
      *
+     * Available since version: 0.6.0
+     */
+    baselineToCJKTop: number;

+    /**
-     * This length covers the entire height of the printed text.
+     * The length of a vertical line drawn from the baseline to the bottom of
+     * Chinese, Japanese, and Korean characters.
      *
-     * Available since version: 0.0.0
+     * Available since version: 0.6.0
      */
-    height: number;
+    CJKTopToCJKBottom: number;

     /**
      * The horizontal length of a line drawn from the leftmost pixel of printed